Cosys-Lab/Cosys-AirSim/docs/annotation.md

  * `simListAnnotationObjects(annotation_name)` to get a list of all objects within this annotation layer.
  * `simListAnnotationPoses(annotation_name, ned=True/False, only_visible=False/True)` to get the 3D poses of all objects in this annotation layer.
 The returned pose is in NED coordinates in SI units with its origin at Player Start by default or in Unreal NED frame if the `ned` boolean argument is set to `talse`.

-Similarly for Unreal Blueprint and Unreal c++.
+Similarly, for Unreal Blueprint and Unreal c++.
 You can find  the functions in the `Annotation` category.
  * `Does Annotation Layer Exist(annotation_name)` to figure out if a layer exists or not
- * `Add New Actor To Annotation(annotation_name, actor, update_annotation=true/false)` if you manually added a tag and want to update the annotation layer with this actor
+ * `Add New Actor To Annotation(annotation_name, actor, update_annotation=true/false)` if you manually added a tag, and want to update the annotation layer with this actor.
+This is useful to run after adding multiple tags to the actor and its components with the other api calls, and you want to update the annotation layer only once, otherwise it will be much slower.
  * `Delete Actor From Annotation(annotation_name, actor, update_annotation=true/false)` if you manually remove all tags from an actor for this layer and remove it from the annotation layer
  * `Force Update Annotation(annotation_name)` to force an update of the annotation layer.